 Thus endeth the sales pitch.
 (Endith?)

 Public speaking is a major part of a successful writer’s life.
 Whether sitting on panels or asking questions from the audience, conducting a seminar or delivering a keynote speech, it’s helpful to master the techniques of delivering interesting information in an entertaining way.
 I know a number of people who have made major improvements in their speech construction and delivery techniques through Toastmasters International.
 At the very least, Toastmasters helps those who are fearful of public speaking to wrangle their fears.
+It can be nerve-wracking to speak in front of others if you suffer from anxiety and tend to get stressed when surrounded by others, you can improve your presentation skills here by attending a public speaking course, enabling you to practice your skills and converse with like-minded people who can offer you tips to get better at public speaking.

 While there are countless moving parts in constructing and delivering any kind of speech, there are some inherently destructive practices and habits that can distract from or totally destroy an otherwise viable presentation, and yet are relatively easy to prevent.